The Workshops

 Embodiment and the sonic worlds of Penelope’s underworld

-This workshop will experiment with how acoustics and physical movements animate Penelope’s story.
+This workshop experimented with how acoustics and physical movements animate Penelope’s story, particularly through the medium of the chorus.

 ‘I am Penelope!’
 The other side of myth